 “Besides my sister, I didn’t have other people to talk to about it at the beginning and I wasn’t aware of some of the support networks,” notes Sean.
 “Now, as I’ve broadened my support network, I try to let others know I’m here for them and will try to help them however I can.”

 More than three years after Sean found out he had Pompe disease, conducted his own research and convinced his sister to be tested, both are managing the disease and strongly advocate for families to be tested.

 “I have Pompe.
 Pompe doesn’t have me,” says Sean.
-“When I was going to school they always use to say, ‘adapt and overcome,’ and I’m bringing that onto this.”
+“When I was going to school they always use to say, ‘adapt,’ and I’m bringing that onto this.”